 Most shapefiles and dBASE files should have the code page information stored in the file.
 Some programs, such as Microsoft Access and Excel, encode dBASE files in OEM but do not include the code page information in the LDID, so ArcGIS does not read the files correctly.
 To avoid this problem, users can set the dbfDefault to the appropriate code page before opening a file that lacks the code page information.

 How does the dbfDefault work?

-The same logic applies to shapefile and dBASE files that are read into ArcGIS for Desktop; if a shapefile or a dBASE file lacks an LDID or a .cpg file, ArcGIS assumes the file to be encoded is in the code page defined by dbfDefault.
-For example, if the dbfDefault value is set to OEM and a dBASE file lacks both an LDID and a .cpg file, ArcGIS for Desktop assumes the file is encoded in OEM, and therefore performs a code page conversion to display the 8-bit characters in ArcMap and ArcCatalog (since both of the applications are Windows programs that use the ANSI code page to display strings).
+If a shapefile or a dBASE file lacks an LDID or a .cpg file, ArcGIS assumes the file to be encoded is in the code page defined by dbfDefault.
+For example, if the dbfDefault value is set to OEM and a dBASE file lacks both an LDID and a .cpg file, ArcGIS assumes the file is encoded in OEM, and therefore performs a code page conversion to display the 8-bit characters in ArcMap, ArcCatalog and ArcGIS Pro (since the applications are Windows programs that use the ANSI code page to display strings).